jlaiii/Show-current-IP/README.md

 # Show-current-IP
-shows your ip as plain text in powershell
+shows your IP as plain text in powershell